octo-technology/OpenTezos/docs/defi/token-standards.md

 </NotificationBar>

 ## Token standard
 A token standard is an interface, and a set of rules, that a smart contract must respect to be compatible with the common standards.
-Typically, token standards define how tokens can be transferred and keep a consistent record of those transfers among tokens in the Tezos network.
+Typically, token standards define how tokens can be transferred and how to keep a consistent record of those transfers on the Tezos network.

 Multiple implementations of a standard can co-exist, but they must all respect the interface and rules of the standard.
 Standards ensure that smart contracts remain compatible, so for instance, when a new project issues a token, it remains compatible with the existing decentralized exchanges, wallets, etc.